kguddeta/IntegerToSentence/README.md

 # NumberToString
-This project implements functions that converts a number to string (Ex.
-123 is one hundred twenty three)
+C++ program that convert a number to a string
+If a user enters :
+Input         Output
+123           "one hundred twenty three"
+123890        "one hundred twenty three thousand eight hundred ninety" 50009         " fifty thousand nine"